JuliaSmoothOptimizers/BundleAdjustmentModels.jl/docs/src/index.md

 # [BundleAdjustmentModels documentation](@id Home)

-Julia repository of [bundle adjustment](https://en.wikipedia.org/wiki/Bundle_adjustment) problems from the [Bundle Adjustment in the Large](http://grail.cs.washington.edu/projects/bal/) repository.
+Julia repository of [bundle adjustment](https://en.wikipedia.org/wiki/Bundle_adjustment) problems from the [Bundle Adjustment in the Large](http://grail.cs.washington.edu/projects/bal/) repository

+## How to Cite

+If you use BundleAdjustmentModels.jl in your work, please cite using the format given in [`CITATION.bib`](https://github.com/JuliaSmoothOptimizers/BundleAdjustmentModels.jl/blob/main/CITATION.bib).

 # Tutorial